 Ubuntu is not only one of the most frequently updated Linux distros out there, it also has the biggest app repositories and is one of the most popular server operating systems.
-Everything on the OS is incredibly accessible – from package management, to tools, to migration across PCs, servers and cloud.
+Everything on the OS is incredibly accessible – from package management, to tools, to migration across PCs, servers and the cloud.

 Though he hops from distribution to distribution, Linux creator Linus Torvalds favors simplicity of setup.
 For a long time he mentioned Fedora as one of his preferred distributions, which speaks to that ease of use.
 We could recommend Fedora based on the kind words from the famously blunt Torvalds alone, but that’s just the start.

 Fedora might be easy to install and configure, but it’s anything but dumbed down.
 Many new technologies make their way to Fedora before they end up in other distributions.
 If you’re looking to stay caught up with what’s happening in the world of Linux, this is a great distribution.
 Fedora’s updates eventually make their way into Red Hat Enterprise Linux, as Red Hat is a sponsor of the project.